 the European Union.
 Knowledge to Action 3.
 European Forest Institute. https://doi.org/10.36333/k2a03

 The study is published on 27 October and is freely downloadable.

 bioeconomy circular: How far can circular economy principles be applied

 to the bioeconomy?

-the transition to a stronger and more circular economy where resources
+to a stronger and more circular economy where resources are used in

-are used in a more sustainable way.
-At the same time, the bioeconomy
+a more sustainable way.
+At the same time, the bioeconomy has become

 The concepts of circular economy and bioeconomy have similar targets,